 We represented the homeowners in a complicated case involving defective and incomplete construction work performed by an unlicensed contractor.
 The case had many facets, including claims by workers the contractor failed to pay, the contractor’s wrongful assertion of a mechanic’s lien against our client, and a construction lender that refused to release loan proceeds.
 After less than a day of mediation, we resolved the matter by obtaining release of the mechanic’s lien, release of the construction proceeds and releases of the claims from the laborers.

 We often receive calls from homeowners who are surprised to learn of mechanic’s liens placed on their homes by people or businesses the homeowner has never heard of.
-These liens usually are asserted by those who have supplied the contractor with goods or services incorporated into the work.
+These liens usually are asserted by those who have supplied a contractor with goods or services incorporated into the work.
 One of our clients was shocked to learn a lumber supplier was asserting a lien and threatening to foreclose on her home.
-She had paid the contractor (more than the contractor had a right to collect) but the contractor failed to pay the supplier.
+She had paid the general contractor (more than the contractor had a right to collect) but the contractor failed to pay the supplier.
 We sued the contractor and within two months collected a refund sufficient to resolve the mechanic’s liens and recoup fees and costs of litigation.
-Incidentally, before signing any home improvement contract, it is good idea to obtain legal advice.
+Tbe case is a reminder to every homeowner that they should, before signing any home improvement contract, consult an attorney.
 It is much more cost effective to consult with a lawyer at the beginning of a construction project than the end.

-In a tragic case involving the death of a nine year old girl, Skorina Law Group, P.C. teamed up with co-counsel to successfully resolve the wrongful death action brought by the girl’s mother.
+In a tragic case involving the death of a nine year old girl, Mr. Skorina teamed up with co-counsel to obtain a six figure settlement in a wrongful death action brought by the girl’s mother.
 The case highlights the dangers of swimming pools, especially those that are poorly designed.
 The little girl jumped onto a plastic pool cover and quickly became trapped in the cover as pool water rushed over the top of the cover.
 Expert witnesses opined the cover lacked adequate warnings and was inherently unsafe, as children (and parents) fail to appreciate the risk of jumping onto such covers.

 The fitness industry has become increasingly competitive.
 In an effort to entice busy families to join, many advertise on-site child care.
 The sales pitch assures unsuspecting moms and dads that their kids will be safe and supervised while the parents use the gym facilities.
 A recent case indicates that isn’t necessarily true.
 Often the facilities are understaffed and children are allowed to play on structures and use devices that are not age appropriate.
 As a result, kids are getting injured.
 The centers then attempt to deny responsibility by hiding behind liability releases contained in membership agreements.
 Yes, after promising you that your child will be safe and supervised, the center will seek to renege on the promise by pointing out the fine print in the membership agreement.
 We recently defeated a defense motion for summary judgment on this issue and obtained a settlement for a 4-year-old who broke her arm in the child care facility of a well known fitness center chain.
 We are pleased to note the little girl in our case is doing fine and now will have a chunk of money for college.
 The message to parents, however, is that fitness centers are often not equipped to provide adequate and safe child care.
 Ask questions, ask to see the equipment they will be exposed to, ask about the credentials of the care providers, and use your good judgment.

-Skorina Law Group, P.C. successfully obtained a judgment in excess of $480,000 in a case of assault and battery of an elderly taxi driver.
+Mr. Skorina obtained a judgment in excess of $480,000 in a case of assault and battery of an elderly taxi driver.
 The incident occurred when a disgruntled passenger refused to pay a fare.
 When our client followed the defendant into an establishment to report the matter, the defendant punched our client fracturing his left orbital bone and causing decreased vision.
-Our firm is now in the process of advising the client on how best to collect on the judgment.

-Skorina Law Group, P.C. successfully resolved a trip and fall matter that resulted in fractured hip of our elderly client.
+Mr. Skorina successfully resolved a trip and fall matter that resulted in fractured hip of our elderly client.
 Our investigation revealed the client fell on a step that was dangerously out of compliance with applicable building codes.
 The matter resolved for an amount in excess of $230,000.

 The outcomes described on this website accurately represent selected matters handled by Mosher & Skorina, P.C.The success of any lawsuit or settlement depends on the unique circumstances of each case.
 Mosher & Skorina, P.C. cannot guarantee future results based on past successes we have achieved for our clients.